A guide to the 'Tudor Reporting Cycle'...

 Developing our ability to report progress...

-Teachers will be able to 'explain' the information held within the report.
+Teachers are able to 'explain' the information held within the report.
 We are confident that parents appreciate the detail that our approach to reporting brings.